Public involvement

 5701 Airport Way S., Seattle

-King County’s Wastewater Treatment Division is hosting three drop-in sessions to share initial information and hear public thoughts about its Georgetown Wet Weather Treatment Station Project, which is scheduled for construction in 2017.
+King County’s Wastewater Treatment Division hosted three drop-in sessions to share initial information and hear public thoughts about the Georgetown Wet Weather Treatment Station Project.

 Handouts/presentations and additional information: